 - TensorFlow for training, online prediction, and batch prediction.
-See the guide to getting started with Tensorflow on AI Platform.
+See the guide to training and prediction with TensorFlow Estimator on AI Platform.

 - scikit-learn and XGBoost for training and online prediction.
-See how to get started with scikit-learn and XGBoost on AI Platform.
+See tutorials on using scikit-learn and XGBoost with AI Platform Training.

 Google Cloud Platform account

-You must have a GCP account with billing enabled and a project with the AI Platform Training and Prediction API enabled to use any of the cloud functionality of AI Platform.
-If you are new to GCP, read the overview of projects for more information.
+You must have a Google Cloud account with billing enabled and a project with the AI Platform Training and Prediction API enabled to use any of the cloud functionality of AI Platform Training.
+If you are new to Google Cloud, read the overview of projects for more information.

 Cloud Compute regions

 Processing resources are allocated by region and zone, which correspond to the data centers where the resources are physically located.
 You should typically run your one-off jobs, like model training, in the region closest to your physical location (or the physical location of your intended users), but note the following points: